 “There were a lot of barriers to the school and medical team communicating easily with each other.
 We found that school personnel and medical providers don’t necessarily speak the same language when it comes to what the child needs.
 And a lot of families just had no idea how to advocate on behalf of their child,” said Dr. Brosig.
 “So, we came up with this idea to have a person who had knowledge of both the educational and medical system to serve as a liaison between the family, the school and the medical team to help bridge that gap.”

 Kyle was hired in 2015 to make this vision a reality.
-Above all else, the School Intervention Program is about communication, education and advocacy for children with complex health needs.
+Above all else, the Educational Achievement Partnership Program is about communication, education and advocacy for children with complex health needs.

 The ultimate goal is to break down barriers to ensure this new community of congenital heart disease survivors gets the help they need.